drhirn/fhem-rhasspy/README.md

 ## About this repository

-This repository contains all files to set up a complete installation to test Rhasspy and FHEM with Docker under Windows using the Windows Subsystem for Linux (WSL).\
+This repository contains all files to set up a complete installation to test Rhasspy and FHEM with Docker under Windows using the Windows Subsystem for Linux (WSL).

 ## Installation of FHEM-rhasspy
 - Update FHEM
-- Download a RAW-Copy of 10_RHASSPY.pm and copy it to (in most cases) `opt/fhem/FHEM`
+- Download a RAW-Copy of 10_RHASSPY.pm and copy it to your FHEM directory (in most cases `opt/fhem/FHEM`)
-- Don't forget to change the ownership of the file to `fhem:dialout` (or whatever user/group FHEM is using).
+- Don't forget to change the ownership of the file to `fhem:dialout` (or whatever user/group FHEM is using)
 - Define a MQTT2_CLIENT device which connects to the MQTT-server Rhasspy is using.
 E.g.:
 ```
-define <deviceName> MQTT2_CLIENT <ip-or-hostname-of-mqtt-server>:12183
+define <deviceName> MQTT2_CLIENT <ip-or-hostname-of-mqtt-server>:<port>
 ```
 - Change the `clientOrder` to set the right notification order:
 ```